-We recommend 2 days so you can stop along the way for viewpoints and hikes without rushing.
-Often times, you will see wildlife from the car and stop for a while.
+We recommend 2 days for the Icefields Parkway so you can stop along the way for viewpoints and hikes without rushing.
+Oftentimes, you will see wildlife from the car and stop for a while.
 You never know what surprise awaits after the next turn.

 The Icefields Parkway ends in Jasper National Park where we usually stay at least 4 days.
 There are many hikes and biking trails in the area and they are more spread out than in Banff National Park.

-Our below itinerary includes highlights from Lake Louise to Jasper, starting the drive from Lake Louise.
+Our below Icefields Parkway itinerary includes highlights from Lake Louise to Jasper, starting the drive from Lake Louise.
 It doesn’t matter which way you drive the Icefields Parkway, it will blow you away.
-Driving from Jasper to Lake Louise is also an option which provides different views of the mountains and glaciers from a different angle.
+Driving from Jasper to Lake Louise is also an option that provides different views of the mountains and glaciers from a different angle.

 Prepare to see shades of blue and green you’ve never seen before.

-For more activities in Banff, read our post 100 things to do in Banff National Park.
+100 things to do in Banff National Park

-This emerald coloured lake is overlooked by Victoria Glacier.
-With historic Fairmont Chateau Lake Louise hotel, it is one of the most popular lakes in the Canadian Rockies.
+This emerald-coloured lake is overlooked by Victoria Glacier.
+With the historic Fairmont Chateau Lake Louise hotel, it is one of the most popular lakes in the Canadian Rockies.

 Kayaking and hiking during summer, ice skating, and cross country skiing during winter, everyone can find a way to enjoy this place.

-You can rent a canoe on the shore (105 CAD + GST for a ½ hour in summer 2018); hike to the Plain of Six Glaciers Teahouse, Lake Agnes Teahouse, Little or Big Beehive or our favourite and least crowded trail to Mount Piran.
+You can rent a canoe on the shore (125 CAD + GST for a ½ hour or 135 CAD + GST for 1 hour in summer 2022); hike to the Plain of Six Glaciers Teahouse, Lake Agnes Teahouse, Little or Big Beehive or our favourite and least crowded trail to Mount Piran.